 Phish first displayed a Pink underbelly on 3/14/93 in Gunnison, CO.
-The band treated the crowd to “You Enjoy Myself” and a vocal jam that included some serious “Welcome To The Machine” action, but the real coup occurred when Fishman took center stage, Electrolux in tow, to perform “Great Gig,” using the vacuum to help him mimic Clare Torry’s otherworldly vocals from the original version on Dark Side.
-“Great Gig” appeared somewhat regularly as the centerpiece for “Mike’s Grooves” during the spring and summer of 1993, and it actually opened a show in Birmingham, AL on 5/2/94.
+The band treated the crowd to “You Enjoy Myself” and a vocal jam that included some serious “Welcome To The Machine” action, but the real coup occurred when Fishman took center stage, Electrolux in tow, and Trey moved to the drum kit, to perform “Great Gig.”
+Fish used the vacuum to mimic Clare Torry’s otherworldly vocals from the original version on Dark Side.
+“Great Gig” appeared somewhat regularly as the centerpiece for “Mike’s Grooves” during the spring and summer of 1993 (also with Fish on vacuum and Trey on drums), and it actually opened a show in Birmingham, AL on 5/2/94.
 This song was played once more that year, on 7/5/94 in Ottawa, and did not resurface until the band’s surprise performance of Dark Side on 11/2/98.

 Phish.net is a non-commercial project run by Phish fans and for Phish fans under the auspices of the all-volunteer, non-profit Mockingbird Foundation.